allan-bonadio/recruit-o-dex/README.md

 This project is still early in development.
 Sorry if it doesn't work for you.

+## wish list
+whoa boy.
+What new features do we want?

+- ability to duplicate a record
+- more automatic coordination between rodex and calendar
+- Break up control panel into several tabs:
+	- rec
+	- JSON
+	- engagements
+	- notes
+- add fields: rate/salary, location, what company does
+- ability to search for string in ALL fields
+- use double click instead of click to  open summmaries

 ## subsystems
 * rodexServer.js - ajax server that talks to mongo.  standalone file run on nodejs.